Our cookies

 Step 4: Waiting for a match

-Once we have confirmed you have been successful, you will automatically be added to our file of available foster carers.
+Once we have confirmed that your application has been successful, you will automatically be added to our file of available foster carers.
 You don’t need to do anything else, unless you have any changes to your situation, in which case we ask that you notify us.
-Please be aware that it may take anything from a matter of days to up to several weeks before we are able to find you a suitable foster match.
-It may take longer if you already have children, existing pets or have additional requirements.
+Please be aware that it may take anything from a matter of days to several weeks before we are able to match you with a suitable foster dog.
+It may take longer if you have children, existing pets or have additional requirements.

 This is because we want to ensure we are matching the right dog to your home and family.

-Once a dog has been referred to us, and we identify you as a suitable foster match for that dog, we will call you to check your availability and provide you with information about the dog.
-If you would like to go ahead with the placement, a member of the Freedom Project team will arrange to collect the dog from the owner and bring the dog directly to your home at an agreed time.
+When a dog has been referred to us and we identify you as a suitable foster match for them, we will call you to check your availability and provide you with information about the dog.
+If you would like to go ahead with the placement, a member of the Freedom team will arrange to collect the dog from their owner and bring the dog directly to your home at an agreed time.

 Step 6: Placement

-On the day we bring your foster dog to you, we will bring all the equipment your foster dog needs throughout their stay, including:
+On the day we bring your foster dog to you, we will bring all the equipment they will need throughout their stay, including:

 Ongoing support

-Once your foster dog has settled in, you will receive the ongoing support and guidance from our friendly Freedom team.
+Once your foster dog has settled in, you will receive ongoing support and guidance from our friendly Freedom team.
 We will carry out monthly home visits to see how you're getting along and if you need any support at all with your new foster dog.
-We will also take photos and post these to your foster dog's family, keeping them update of how their beloved dog is getting along.
+We'll also take photos and post these to your foster dog's owner, keeping them updated on how their beloved pet is getting on.

 Benefits of fostering